Harrow International School Hong Kong: Controversy

 In January 2021, it was reported that the school had paid over HK $240,000,000 in fees to a company managed by its board members.

 The school

 Student composition

 The Lower School begins in the Early Years Centre for students aged 3 and the Upper School ends for students in Y13 aged 18.
-The student body is very diverse and currently includes 35 different nationalities.
-The student mix of the school more than fulfils its agreement with the EDB that at least 50% of its admissions will be non-local students who are eligible to study in Hong Kong.
-The school looks to admit students with the aptitude, ability and personality to thrive in and contribute to its community and the distinctive education it provides.
+The student body currently includes 35 different nationalities.
+The school maintains an agreement with the EDB that at least 50% of its admissions will be non-local students who are eligible to study in Hong Kong.
 The admissions process has a clear timeline, but applications are considered from strong applicants after the published deadlines, subject to places being available, if they are from overseas and do not have a place in a school in Hong Kong.

 Teaching staff

-As of August 2016, the school has 140 teachers and teaching assistants.
+In August 2016, the school had 140 teachers and teaching assistants.
 The majority of the teachers are British; with experience in British independent and state schools, and international schools.